 - We will just take the borrower’s word on the relationship of the co-borrower to the main borrower on an FHA Loan

 Fannie Mae does not allow co-borrowers on Conventional Loans.
 However, Freddie Mac does permit co-borrowers on Conventional Loans and the co-borrower does not have to be related by blood, marriage, or law like FHA Loans.

-If you are a Veteran and would like to qualify for a VA Loan, please contact me at 262-716-8151 or email me at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your phone call or answer your emails on any questions you may have in qualifying for a VA Loan.
+If you are a Veteran and would like to qualify for a VA Loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+We are available 7 days a week, evenings, weekends, and holidays to take your phone call or answer your emails on any questions you may have in qualifying for a VA Loan.